2GO Group

 2GO Group, Inc. (branded as 2GO) is a Philippine logistics and transportation company engaged in freight shipping, courier and parcel delivery, warehousing, inventory management, distribution, and passenger sea travel.
 It operates a fleet of ten inter-island vessels transporting cargo and passengers across domestic routes in the Philippines.

 The company traces its roots to William Lines, Inc., which was established on May 26, 1949.
 William Lines grew to become one of the largest shipping companies in the Philippines during the 1970s to the 1990s, before eventually merging with other domestic shipping firms that later formed what is now known as 2GO Group, Inc.

-2GO is a subsidiary of SM Investments Corporation (SMIC), one of the country’s largest conglomerates.
+2GO is a subsidiary of SM Investments Corporation (SMIC), one of the country's largest conglomerates.
 Another principal shareholder is Trident Investments.

 Company history

 The company traces its roots to William Lines, Inc., which began as a shipping business founded by William Chiongbian on December 13, 1945, in Cebu City.
 He named one of its first vessels, the MV Victoriano, after his father; the ship made its maiden voyage serving the routes from Cebu to Tagbilaran, Bohol, and Siquijor, then to Plaridel and Ozamiz.
 The company was later incorporated on May 26, 1949.
 From the 1970s to the 1990s, the company introduced several flagship vessels, including MV Cebu City (1972), MV Doña Virginia (1980), and MV Sugbu (1989), and grew to become one of the largest shipping companies in the Philippines during that period.

-In the 1990s, William Lines introduced the Mabuhay Series, comprising the company’s largest and most luxurious vessels, designed to compete with rival fleets, including Sulpicio Lines and Aboitiz’s SuperFerry ships.
+In the 1990s, William Lines introduced the Mabuhay Series, comprising the company's largest and most luxurious vessels, designed to compete with rival fleets, including Sulpicio Lines and Aboitiz's SuperFerry ships.
 The first ship of the series, the Wilines Mabuhay 1, was acquired from Japan and was part of the well-known Sunflower series of vessels.
 Subsequently, William Lines added more ships to the Mabuhay Series, including Mabuhay 2, 3, 5, and 6.

-In December of 1995, William Lines acquired the assets of Gothong Lines and Aboitiz Shipping Corporation through a ₱5.68 billion share-swap deal, issuing new William Lines shares to the two companies in exchange for their shipping properties.
+In December 1995, William Lines acquired the assets of Gothong Lines and Aboitiz Shipping Corporation through a ₱5.68 billion share-swap deal, issuing new William Lines shares to the two companies in exchange for their shipping properties.
 The merger consolidated the operations of the three shipping firms, forming William, Gothong and Aboitiz Inc. (WG&A), which became the largest domestic shipping company in the Philippines.

 The WG&A fleet was organized into three categories.
-SuperFerry, a brand carried over from Aboitiz Shipping, comprised the company’s largest and most luxurious ships, primarily serving routes from Manila.
+SuperFerry, a brand carried over from Aboitiz Shipping, comprised the company's largest and most luxurious ships, primarily serving routes from Manila.
 This included vessels from William Lines’ Mabuhay Series; Mabuhay 1, 2, 3, and 5.
 The remaining ships that did not meet SuperFerry standards were designated as WG&A Ferries, which also primarily served Manila-based routes.
 The other is Cebu Ferries, created during the merger, operated smaller vessels primarily serving routes from Cebu to the Visayas–Mindanao region.